Skip to content

 factory

-This is factory function for creating ViewModel instances.
+This is a factory function for creating ViewModel instances.

 Same as factory function in viewModelsConfig